Darkelf2024/Darkelf-Browser/Terms.md

 By using the Darkelf Browser, you agree to be bound by these Terms of Service.
 If you do not agree to these terms, please do not use the browser.

 ## 2. Description of Service
 Darkelf Browser is a privacy-focused web browser designed to give users full control over their browsing experience.
 The browser does not collect, store, or share any personal information.
+All search requests are handled by Duckduckgo.

 ## 3. User Conduct
 You agree not to use the Darkelf Browser for any unlawful or prohibited activities.
 This includes, but is not limited to: